turbot/guardrails-docs/docs/getting-started/getting-started-aws/create-calculated-exception/index.md

 The bucket for which you made an exception in the previous guide will be in the `Skipped` state.
-Find a different bucket that’s in `Alarm` for versioning, here we’ll use `bucket-example-04`.
+Find a bucket in Alarm for versioning, here we’ll use `example-bucket-04`.

 ## Step 8: Tag the bucket